xleonzhao/ccnp-encor/forwarding.md

 | PC A's mac address | port N where A connects to |

 * in case there is an unknown MAC address, switch will do broadcast to every port, called `unknown unicast flooding`
+* src MAC addr/dst MAC addr will not be changed by switches/bridges/hubs

 ```
 show mac address-table [address mac-address | dynamic | vlan vlan-id]